Vladimír Zlínský

-Vladimír Zlínský (born 29 May 1964) is a Czech politician and physician and a member of the Chamber of Deputies for the Freedom and Direct Democracy party.
+Vladimír Zlínský (born 29 May 1964) is a Czech politician and medical doctor and a member of the Chamber of Deputies for the Freedom and Direct Democracy party.

 Biography

-Zlínský studied medicine at Masaryk University before working as a physician specialising in otorhinolaryngology.
+Zlínský studied medicine at Masaryk University before working as a medical doctor specialising in otorhinolaryngology.
 He worked at hospitals in Zlín, Kroměříž and Uherské Hradiště, before running a private clinic in Otrokovice.
 In the municipal elections in 2020, he was elected a representative of the city of Zlín for the Freedom and Direct Democracy movement.
 During the 2021 Czech legislative election, he was elected to the Chamber of Deputies.